codyjedmunds/ai-evaluation-portfolio/README.md

 ## Overview

-This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and operational decision-making** in large-scale LLM evaluation and annotation workflows.
+This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and operational decision-making** in large-scale LLM evaluation and quality assurance workflows.

 The emphasis is not on model training, prompt engineering, or automation, but on: